kriradevska/card-checker/README.md

 ### General info

-Credit Card Checker is code for training task from Codecademy Full-stack Course.
+Credit Card Checker is code for training task from Codecademy Full-Stack Course.

 ## Tehnologies